 Students learn to sing songs with greater complexity and begin to develop music literacy.

-Students from the Adolescent Community select music as an option within the Adolescent Extra Curricular Program.
-Students will learn to play contemporary instruments such as guitar, bass and drums with the aim of performing as a band.
+Students from the Adolescent Community select music as an option within the Clubs and Teams program.
+Students can learn to play contemporary instruments such as guitar, bass and drums with the aim of performing as a band.

-Students from Senior Phase may elect to take Music in Practice and will develop an understanding of what opportunities may be available to them within the Music Industry.
+Senior students in the Adolescent Community may elect to take Music in Practice and will develop an understanding of what opportunities may be available to them within the music industry.

 Instrumental Music Lessons